 STEP SIX: Asylum Officer Makes Determination on Eligibility and Supervisory Asylum Officer Reviews the Decision

 You must meet the definition of a refugee in order to be eligible for asylum.
-The asylum officer will determine whether you:·

-STEP SEVEN: Applicant Receives Decision
+STEP SEVEN: Receive Decision

 In most cases, you will return to the asylum office to pick up the decision two weeks after the asylum officer interviewed you.

-For more information on the types of asylum decisions issued by USCIS, see the “Types of Asylum Decisions” link to the right.
+For more information on the types of asylum decisions issued by USCIS, see our Web page on Types of Asylum Decisions.